 Fresh peas are flooding the market now and they are superbly sweet and delicious.
 That said, if you don't have any at home, frozen will do just as well.
-Mint brightens up the soup with its unique, cool flavour.
+Mint brightens up the soup with its unique, cool flavor.
 Though I strongly recommend using fresh mint, I will not judge you if you stir in some dried leaves instead!
-And what the heck, throw in some parsley, basil or cilantro, if you prefer.
+And what the heck, throw in some parsley, basil, or cilantro if you prefer.
 A small bit of herbs go a long way in "waking up" any dish!

 This recipe is pretty straightforward and foolproof.
 You can make this soup in your pressure cooker or let it all cook in a covered pan, gently simmering away till all the vegetables are cooked through.
-Then its just a matter of pureeing it all in a blender until smooth.
-I like to top with some pan roasted nuts and a swirl of coconut cream since I want to keep it dairy free.
+Then it's just a matter of pureeing it all in a blender until smooth.
+I like to top it with some pan-roasted nuts and a swirl of coconut cream since I want to keep it dairy-free.